2 Weeks in Sri Lanka: Itinerary for Culture, Hiking & Wildlife

 Spread across the southern plains of the island, this protected sanctuary is renowned for its thriving population of Sri Lankan elephants.
 As you embark on a safari adventure through the park you’ll have the opportunity to witness these majestic creatures in their natural habitat.
 An unforgettable moment.

-Udawalawe isn’t just about elephants; it’s also home to a rich array of wildlife, including leopards, water buffalos and a multitude of bird species.
+Udawalawe isn’t just about elephants.
+It’s also home to a rich array of wildlife, including leopards, water buffalos and a multitude of bird species.
 I found myself being particularly entranced watching the mating dance of a male peacock trying to capture the attention of a female that he clearly found attractive!
-If you’ve never seen seen the dance, it involves a lot of puffed feathers and a very amusing booty shake haha!
+The dance involves a lot of puffed feathers and a very amusing booty shake!

 Where to stay in Udawalawe